 speaker

 No, I would say that construction is kind of similar to ag.
 It's reasonably negative globally.
-I think that you're probably not gonna see any stability into maybe latter part of next year.
+I think that you're probably not going to see any stability until maybe latter part of next year.

 speaker

-And lastly, the plant closures, the facility closure, any reason, I mean, it's easier for me to ask than you to execute, I appreciate that, especially trying to serve customers.
-But any reason we can't pull forward some of the closures?
-I mean, unless you think the market is going back.
-Well, we did, we did.
-We just
+And lastly, the plant closures, the facility closure, any reason, I mean, it's easier for me to ask than you to execute.
+I appreciate that, especially trying to serve customers, but any reason we can't pull forward some of the closures?
+I mean, unless you think the market.

 speaker

-announced, sorry, we did, David.
-We've just announced three that we're gonna, we announced them in the second half of 24.
-And we just stated that we will complete those closures by end of this year.
-And we did say that our policy is that we will tell you when we are executing, when we are well on execution side, and we have more that we anticipate to execute into 2025.
-And when we are ready to go and delineate exactly the impact, we will come up and we will provide an update.
-We have provided incremental update in our deck on page 11.
-And we are on track to execute those.
+Well, we did, we did.
+We've just announced, sorry, we did, David.
+We've just announced three that we're going to, we announced them in the second half of 24, and we just stated that we will complete those closures by end of this year.
+And we did say that, you know, our policy is that we will tell you when we are executing, when we are well on execution side and we have more that we anticipate to execute into 2025.
+And when we are ready to, you know, when we are ready to go and delineate exactly the impact, we will come up and, you know, we will provide an update.
+We have provided incremental update in our deck on page 11. and we are on track to execute those.

 speaker

-And of what's been announced, how much are those already accounting for part of the 40 million in pull savings?
-Just so I can get a scope of how many, maybe more need to be executed to get the 40.
+And of what's been announced, how much are those already accounting for part of the $40 million in full savings?
+Just so I can get a scope of how many maybe more need to be executed to get the $40.

 speaker

-Yeah, look, I mean, I think, as we, we wanna be really careful in terms of how much we roll out, how much detail we give, based on the timing of when things roll out, we're gonna stick with, look, by the end of 26, we're gonna be at $40 million of incremental event on margin, over a hundred basis points of incremental event on margin.
-And the split is kind of 40% 25 and 60% 26.
-And as we move through things and we start to realize savings, we'll be a little bit more, I think, discrete in terms of counting out what we've achieved versus what we have to go.
-But right now, we're gonna stick with that overview and then give you updates on that overview as we progress through the different phases of the footprint optimization.
+Yeah, look, I mean, I think, you know, as we, you know, we want to be really careful in terms of how much we roll out, you know, how much detail we give, you know, based on the timing of when things roll out.
+You know, we're going to stick with Look, by the end of 26, we're going to be at $40 million of incremental EBITDA margin, over 100 basis points of incremental EBITDA margin.
+And the split is kind of 40%, 25%, and 60%, 26%.
+And as we move through things and we start to realize savings, we'll be a little bit more, I think, discreet. in terms of counting out what we've achieved versus what we had to go.
+But right now, you know, we're going to stick with that overview and then give you updates on that overview as we progress through the different phases of the footprint optimization.

 speaker

 And David, that's that run rate for 25 and 26.
-So, the 40% gets you to a number, but that's run rate, not realized savings in 25.
+So, you know, the 40% gets you to a number, but that's run rate, not realized savings in 25.

 speaker

+Right.
 No, I appreciate it.
-It's not 16 for the full year, it's run rating 16 by the time you exit.
-By the end of the, by the end of 25,
+It's not 16 for the full year.
+It's run rating 16 by you.
+By the end of the 25, correct.
+Yep.
+Helpful.
+Thank you so much.

 speaker